dapr/components-contrib/tests/certification/pubsub/gcp/pubsub/README.md

 This must be run in the GitHub Actions Workflow configured for test infrastructure setup.

-The runtime execution assumes that the appropriate AWS Profile or AWS environment variables (**AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**) are configured.
+The runtime execution assumes that the appropriate GCP Authentication is established and the following environment variables are avialable:

-Also, the AWS IAM Permissions need to be configured as indicated by this document [`Create an SNS/SQS instance`](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-aws-snssqs/#create-an-snssqs-instance)
+- GCP_PROJECT
+- GOOGLE_APPLICATION_CREDENTIALS